Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning: Introduction

 \section{Introduction}

 Object manipulation is essential for applications of embodied AI \cite{liu2021ocrtoc} such as table organization and supermarket checkout, where the robot is supposed to pick assigned objects to arbitrary 6-DoF goal poses.
 Finishing this task seems easy and efficient for human, but raises a challenge on the complexity of robotic planning.
 Note that in Fig. \ref{problem}, collision between the environment and the manipulator might sometimes hinder the simple one-step picking, moving and releasing.
-Instead, an intermediate object releasing pose is required so that the robot can re-plan the grasp poses in order to find a collision-free path to take the object to the goal pose.
-Therefore, the planning problem couples of the high-level intermediate object pose planning, as well as the low-level grasping and path planning, leading to a high-dimensional solution space and a very time-consuming search.
+Instead, {a reorientation} object releasing pose is required so that the robot can re-plan the grasp poses in order to find a collision-free path to take the object to the goal pose.
+Therefore, the planning problem couples of the high-level {reorientation} object pose planning, as well as the low-level grasping and path planning, leading to a high-dimensional solution space and a very time-consuming search.

 There are several works building systems for tabletop object rearrangement tasks \cite{garrett2020pddlstream}\cite{qureshi2021nerp}\cite{labbe2020monte}\cite{huang2019large}\cite{danielczuk2020object}.
 However, these works mostly focus on the task level of multi-object rearrangement, simplifying the object manipulation by assuming its optimality or success in default.
 Thus, these methods may fail when the assumption is invalid.
 Re-thinking about the human's highly efficient manipulation of an object to a goal pose, we consider that human generally does not follow an exact optimal plan of the task, but is inspired by some empirical approximations to a great extent.
-Imitating the way of human, to quickly find a sub-optimal but feasible plan for object manipulation, \cite{chai2020adaptive} proposes a learning-based framework, which determines the intermediate object pose by minimizing the cost of the path planning.
-However, the method is limited in 2D plane with push actions.
+Imitating the way of human, to quickly find a sub-optimal but feasible plan for object manipulation, \cite{chai2020adaptive} proposes a RRT-like framework, which determines the {reorientation} object pose by minimizing the cost of the path planning.
+However, the method is limited in 2D plane with push actions. {Other works like \cite{ma2018regrasp}\cite{cheng2021learning}\cite{schmitt2019planning}\cite{wan2019preparatory}\cite{mitash2020task} also consider the possible failure of object manipulation by first placing the object to {a reorientation} pose utilizing the support of other objects, or making use of handover manipulation of dual arm}.